Container in Blazor Diagram Component

 }

-You can download a complete working sample from GitHub.
+A complete working sample can be downloaded from GitHub.

-Container Header
+How to Customize Container Header

 Containers can include descriptive text to identify their purpose or contents through the Header property.
-This feature enhances diagram readability by providing clear labels for grouped elements.
+This enhances readability by providing clear labels for grouped elements.
 The header’s visual presentation is fully customizable using the Style property.

 @using Syncfusion.Blazor.Diagram